tpsteiner/OrcaSlicer_WIKI/material_settings/setting overrides/material_setting_overrides.md

 ## Retraction

-This group of settings allows you to override the default retraction settings for the selected material.
+This group of settings allows you to override the [default retraction](printer_extruder_retraction) settings for the selected material.
 You can specify custom retraction distances, speeds, and other parameters to optimize print quality for specific materials.

 ## Ironing

-These settings control the ironing process, which smooths the top surfaces of prints by moving the nozzle over them without extruding material.
-You can adjust parameters such as ironing speed, flow rate, and pattern to achieve the desired surface finish.
+This group of settings allows you to override the [Process ironing settings](quality_settings_ironing) for the selected material.